-Instead of thinking of a child as behaving badly which disposes you to think of punishment, thinking of a child as struggling to handle something difficult so that it then encourages you to help them through their distress.
+'Thinking of a child as behaving badly which disposes you to think of punishment.
+Thinking of a child as struggling to manage something difficult encourages you to help them through their distress.'

 Strong relationships between staff, pupils and parents are vital.
-Staff must be fair and consistent with pupils (considering individual needs) and pupils need to understand that the staff member is always in control enabling pupils to feel safe.
-Equally staff must be approachable and there to help (not only there to discipline) and pupils must understand this.
-If a member of staff is having difficulties with an individual or group of pupils, they are to seek support in order to make a positive change.
+Staff must be fair and consistent with pupils (taking into account individual needs) and pupils need to understand that the staff member is in control at all times enabling pupils to feel safe.
+Equally, staff must be approachable and there to help (not only there to discipline) and pupils must understand this.
+If a member of staff is having challenges with an individual or group of pupils, they are to seek support in order to make a positive change.

 This policy is developed to ensure guidance for the school community in order to promote positive and effective behaviour in the school.
 The procedures and guidance in this document provide a consistent approach across the whole school and enables pupils, parents and staff to understand the approaches to the management of behaviour in the school.
-It is also recognised that for some pupils, variance on these procedures will be made in order to meet specific social, emotional, learning or other needs which will require a personalised approach which can be discussed in the first instance with the class teacher and then the appropriate senior leader.
+It is also recognised that for some pupils, variance on these procedures will be made in order to meet and specific social, emotional, learning or other needs which will require a personalised approach which can be discussed with the class teacher or appropriate senior leader.